paralax/ColossalOpera/intermediate/ZZ_heightmap_of_boxes.md

     |                                                              |
     +--------------------------------------------------------------+

-Your program will take in a box diagram similiar to the one at the top as input.
+Your program will take in a box diagram similar to the one at the top as input.
 As output, your program should output the box diagram with:

  * Boxes on layer 0 should be filled with the character `#`;
  * Boxes on layer 1 should be filled with the character `=`;